axelboc/website-rmittkd/src/pages/index.md

         from: 7 pm
         to: '8:30 pm'
 feesIntro: >-
   Our affordable membership options allow you to train as often as you like.
-If you bring another RMIT student along with you, you both get 50% off your memberships!
+You even get three classes for free, so you know what you're getting into!
 fees:
   - semester: 130
     who: RMIT student